Tau Beta Pi Leadership

 Prior to retiring in 2006, he had a distinguished management career in aerospace, telecommunications, and consulting.
 Russ worked with AT&T Fixed Wireless Company, managed a boutique consulting company, and taught business classes for the University of Phoenix.
 He also founded his own company, USBrit Consulting.

-Russ has been a TBP official for more than 26 years, including as an Engineering Futures Facilitator beginning in 1992; as a District 5 Director (1995-99), and as an Executive Councillor (2002-06).
+Russ has continuously served Tau Beta Pi as a volunteer official since he was appointed as an Engineering Futures Facilitator in 1992.
+He still serves in this role and previously served as a District 5 Director (1995-99), and as an Executive Councillor (2002-06).
 He lives is Puyallup, WA, with his wife Pauli.

 C. Craig Smith, P.E., began serving as a ΤΒΠ